SPE-PB Chairman 2022-2023

 I am Shivani Vyas, a Petroleum Engineer graduated from Texas Tech University (TTU), currently working as a Technical Services Engineer in the production and operations division for Odessa Separator Inc. (OSI).
 Born and raised in India, I am glad to have chosen West Texas; even more grateful that it chose me right back!
 I started my involvement through SPE’s TTU student chapter, served on the SPE Permian Basin Young Professional board for a couple of years and on the SPE Permian Basin Section this past year alongside remarkable peers who have humbled me to understand the responsibilities and values of the SPE Permian section.
 I am very much honored to be serving as the Chair for the SPE Permian Basin Section for 2022 – 2023 term.

 SPE including the SPE Permian Basin Section has always strived to create vision and value for its members by organizing technical sessions, community services and networking events to enhance technical and professional competency of the community.
-We would love to have your involvement, and here’s how you could get involved:
+We would love to have your involvement.

 Oil Field outside Odessa, TX in 2003 vs. 2018.
 Source: WSJ, Google Earth, YouTube.